alanmehio/chunk-fileupload/README.md

 The server impementation is java, spring rest mvc.
 The next version will cover nodejs

-The source code  can be  located at https://sourceforge.net/p/fileuploadformemorycontraint/code/ci/master/tree/
+The source code  is at
+https://sourceforge.net/p/fileuploadformemorycontraint/code/ci/master/tree/